Set Up an AI Video Project Workspace

 - Review criteria

-The review criteria are easy to skip, but they’re the difference between useful iteration and endless opinion.
-Write down what makes the take reject, maybe, selected, or approved.
+Write review criteria before generation.
 For example: “The prop must stay readable, the character’s wardrobe must match the scene, and the camera should end on the doorway.”
+That line gives the team a clear basis for reject, maybe, selected, and approved decisions.

-If you’re generating with Seedance 2.0, the shot planning workflow shows how to separate intent, references, camera language, frame anchors, and constraints.
+If you are generating with Seedance 2.0, the shot planning workflow shows how to separate intent, references, camera language, frame anchors, and constraints.
+The Seedance 2.0 prompt guide can help turn that structure into generation-ready language.

 Step 5: set team roles and review rules